pradeep3sep/interviewquestion/README ReactJs.md

 > ### How usestate is async
 Basically, the thing is you don't get update value right after updating state.

-Below code shows async nature, as we can see the console.log gives same value in all 3 log

-Below code for batching of state

 **See all the console of the code after clicking both button**

 ```jsx